HyperHDG/HyperHDG/Setup.md

 visualize the output of simulations, we recommend to install `ParaView`.

-## Install HyperHDG
+## Setup HyperHDG

 1. Enter directory using

        $ cd your_name

-2. Execute the script `setup.sh` to install HyperHDG by
+2. Execute the script `setup.sh` to setup HyperHDG by

        $ ./shell_scripts/setup.sh